filadog/TinyClicker/TinyClicker/README.txt

 	You can also provide the current number of floors (e.g. 14 or 27 etc) for automatic tower rebuilding and the elevator speed (e.g. 7.25 or 6 etc).
 	Only use the format provided by examples in brackets.

-	You can skip this step entirely and provide all the information through the console, to do so type "cc" without quotes to the console after launching the clicker and follow the instructions.

      3. When setup is done, simply launch LDPlayer, then the game and lastly the clicker.
-Follow the instructions inside the console.
 	This setup is done once unless some of the parameters such as elevator speed or VIP status changes.

      4. ???